Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-11/_posts/2001-01-02-HTML5-AudioVideo.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pu0i31fMOpQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Two of the most exciting tags elements introduced in HTML5 is the `audio` and `video` tags.
+Two of the most exciting tag elements introduced in HTML5 is the `audio` and `video` tags.
 These tags allow us to embed audio and video just as easily as when we integrated images into our sites.

 For Audio, the syntax is like this: